oxcamne/oxcam/docs/members.md

 ### Export Links

-At the very end of the page are several links for exporting member data from the database.
+At the very end of the page are several links for displaying/exporting member data from the database.

-*View Recent Dues Payments* displays a grid of membership dues payments in reverse chronological order (a date range can be selected), without regard for the member filter.
-This information normally finds its way into the Membership Secretary's report - there will be a link below the displayed results to export a .csv file.
+*View Recent New Members* displays a grid of recent new/reinstated members in reverse chronological order, without regard for the member filter.
+This information normally finds its way into the Membership Secretary's report to which it will be copy/pasted.

 *Export Membership Analytics* is used by the Membership Secretary to analyze year to year membership demographics; it is also exported in raw .csv format.